requirement-yogi/coding-interview/README.md

 About the files:

-- `app.js` is the javascript executed on the page,
+- `app.jsx` is the javascript executed on the page,
 - `HelloController.java` is where the REST APIs answer to the browser's requests,
 - `Database.java` is where we store data (we pretend to store it).